 Hiking to Balding and Radical Bay offers the best of both worlds.
 The tracks are usually quiet and offer tranquil island views and a touch of Aussie wildlife.

 If you'd rather keep your jocks on, then continue along the track down the hill to Radical Bay.
-Radical Bay is usually very quiet, and a great spot to escape any lingering winds and enjoy snorkeling in the fringing reef.
+Radical Bay is usually very quiet, and a great spot to escape lingering winds and enjoy snorkeling in the fringing reef.

-5. Find Rock Wallabies at Geoffrey Bay
+5. Spot Rock Wallabies at Geoffrey Bay

 For people traveling in Australia, Magnetic Island is one of the best places to explore the unique Aussie wildlife.

 These guys live in the rocky hillside on the northeast headland in Geoffrey Bay.
-Getting here is easy, and it's located right next to the water entry point to the Geoffrey Bay wreck.
+Getting here is easy, and it's located right next to the water entry point to the Geoffrey Bay Wreck.
 Simply walk or drive down to the end of Amand Way.
 The rock wallabies are right near the car park.

 For the best chance of a sighting, come at 5.00 pm in the afternoon or at sunset.
 Also, remember to not feed them, as this encourages them to become reliant on human feeding.